Alluxio/alluxio/docs/en/Running-Tachyon-on-EC2.md

 By default, the deploy scripts DO NOT use spot instances.
 Therefore, you have to enable deploy scripts to use spot instances.

-In order to enable spot instances, you have to modify the file: deploy/vagrant/conf/ec2.yml:
+In order to enable spot instances, you have to modify the file: `deploy/vagrant/conf/ec2.yml`:

-    `Spot_Price: “X.XX”`
+    Spot_Price: “X.XX”

 Now you can launch the Tachyon cluster with Hadoop2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`: